 Opening Reception: Saturday, September 16 form 6pm to 9pm

-It is an examination of how five artists working and living in the vortex of power in DC use their creativity to process issues of fear.
+It is an examination of how six artists working and living in the vortex of power in DC use their creativity to process issues of fear.
 The work presented is both very personal and yet remains universal.
 Fear is a response to physical and emotional danger.
 Often we fear situations that are life-or-death or we fear situations that are psychologically damaging.
 The artists are presenting work addressing their personal/environmental/governmental demons and/or embracing their angels to move past fear.
 Facing Fear in the 21st Century, open reception is September 16th, 2017 from 6 pm until 9 pm.

 Fabiola Alvarez: Fabiola creates objects that respond to systems that want to keep us under control.
 Her intuitive home is Mexico and her physical home is in the United States.
 Fabiola says “After 9/11 we went through a period of high uncertainty.
 We questioned how we would ever feel safe again.
 We have tried to find different systems that allow us to understand the likelihood of another attack.
 My piece Homeland Security Advisory System addresses the complex relationship that exists between living our lives freely, while at the same time, being aware of the possibility of a terrorist attack.
 The Department of Homeland Security created this color system at the beginning of 2002 for the purpose of disseminating information to all branches of government and to the general public.
 By taking the colors of this system and weaving them on to 5 cages, I am observing how we created a psychological boundary around us.
 Art is my way of translating and observing how we humanize or desensitize our lives.”